benjaaminh/MonthlyPaymentCalculator/README.md

 Now the program is ready to use

 ## Running the project with docker

+## Prerequisites for running with docker
+Install docker desktop for your system

 Clone the repository:
 ```
 git clone https://github.com/benjaaminh/MonthlyPaymentCalculator